FDiot/code_tympan3/doc/architecture.rst

 matrices (glPushMatrix(), glPopMatrix()).
 The goal of OpenGL is to take advantages of the "**GPU**", but all the functions that implies matrix operations are done on the "**CPU**", they are now deprecated and should be done by the application itself and not the OpenGL API.
-There exists many libraries that features matrix management (CGAL?
+There exist many libraries that feature matrix management (CGAL?
 Qt?).

 Picking
 ```````

 The picking is entirely done on the GPU by using a name stack and a selection buffer.
-This method rely on OpenGL deprecated functions and the steps are as followed:.
+This method relies on OpenGL deprecated functions and the steps are as follows:

  #.
 We define a small "*picking window*"(5 pixel width) and we enter selection mode
     (a mode where the resulting rendering won't be displayed).